 At the direction of the Disaster Council, staff created a Temporary Outdoor Dining and Retail Operations Expansion Program to support businesses adversely affected by the County's social distancing requirements.
 The City has streamlined the process by waiving permit fees allowing the Community Development Director to approve the requests and allow the companies to restart their operations as soon as possible.
-Staff mailed the notice and application to 330 restaurants and 1800 retail establishments.
-The next phase of this effort will be visiting shopping centers to hand-deliver hard copies of the information and application.
+Staff mailed the notice and application to 330 restaurants and 1800 retail establishments, and then visited shopping centers to hand-deliver hard copies of the information and application.